As Ukraine war drags on, NATO steps up war readiness

 But while the move may have made some member nations’ political leaders “uneasy” at first, says Mr. Hodges.
 “You can believe that the chiefs of defense” for these countries “understand exactly why this needs to be done.”

-And they do, says Lt.
-Gen. Cottereau, who led strategic planning for the Army’s 3rd Infantry Division at Fort Stewart, Georgia, from 2019 to 2021.
+And they do, says Lieutenant General Cottereau, who led strategic planning for the Army’s 3rd Infantry Division at Fort Stewart, Georgia, from 2019 to 2021.
 During that time, he took only the American standard-issue vacation of two weeks in two years and soaked in some of the lessons America tends to impart.

 “If you want to transform an organization, you have to think big,” he says.
 “And that’s what we’re doing – we’re thinking big.”